VGLI: Veterans’ Group Life Insurance Overview

 What Is VGLI Coverage?

 VGLI is short for Veterans’ Group Life Insurance.
-It’s a renewable term life insurance policy the VA offers recently separated Servicemembers and Veterans.
-It allows you to continue the life insurance coverage you had in uniform under the Servicemembers’ Group Life Insurance (SGLI) program.
+It’s a renewable term life insurance policy that the VA offers to recently separated servicemembers and veterans.
+It allows you to continue the life insurance coverage you had while in uniform under the Servicemembers’ Group Life Insurance (SGLI) program.

-Unlike most commercial life insurance policies, VGLI does not require a health screening if you are applying within 240 days of separation from service.
+Unlike most commercial life insurance policies, VGLI does not require a health screening if you apply within 240 days of separation from service.
 VGLI coverage does not expire or decrease at a certain age.
 As long as the premiums are paid, your coverage continues.

-With VGLI, you have the option to increase your benefit amount over time.
-You can also convert your VGLI term life policy into a commercial permanent life insurance policy without having to prove you are in good health.
-VGLI can be used as primary life insurance coverage, or as a supplemental policy.
+VGLI allows you to increase your benefit over time.
+You can also convert your VGLI term life policy into a commercial permanent life insurance policy without proving you are healthy.
+VGLI can be used as primary life insurance coverage or a supplemental policy.

 Who Is Eligible for VGLI?

-To be eligible for VGLI, at least one of these situations must be true, you:
+To be eligible for VGLI, at least one of the following must apply.
+You:

-• Had SGLI while you were in the military and you’re within 1 year and 120 days of being released from an active-duty status of 31 or more days.
+- You had SGLI while you were in the military and are within 1 year and 120 days of being released from an active-duty status of 31 or more days.

 What Does VGLI Include?

-• VGLI policy holders who become totally disabled may be eligible to have their monthly premiums waived.
+- VGLI policyholders who become 100% disabled may be eligible to have their monthly premiums waived.

 How Much Does VGLI Cost?